sneurlax/monero-mining-pool-report-v7/README.md

 May 2018

-by Josue Sneur <jsneur@gmail.com> (https://github.com/jsneur)

 ## Abstract

 This report applies to Monero mainnet version 7 (`v7`) and showcases degraded privacy due to publicly-available metadata: mining pools' announced blocks and transactions.
-Simple practices are presented which allow users and mining pools to proactively maintain privacy without disclosing less metadata.
+Simple practices are presented which allow users and mining pools to proactively maintain privacy without disclosing more metadata.
 Submissions are made to the blackball database and sample code is presented for scraping known spent outputs.

 ###### Formatting note